marcio777/cadmus/src/en/Chapter-IV/Part II: HelloWorld.md

 }
 ```

 Notice the constructor for the `JLabel`: it takes in two parameters, both of which are optional.
 The first is its text, the second is its alignment.
 We then use the `add()` method to add it to the window.
 Also notice how the `setLayout()` method is used to set the **layout manager** to a new instance of a `FlowLayout`.
+We will explore FlowLayout in a later part.

 This should be outputted: